CTR K

 Where to be careful

-The friction coefficient is the number that most affects the result and the one you know least precisely — bound it, and design the guides and mesh to keep it low and repeatable.
+Size on the weight, not friction — the single most important point: a rack-and-pinion lift reflects the full weight to the cylinder, and a friction-only load is the classic non-conservative mistake.
+Count the WHOLE moving mass (platforms, rods, racks, workpieces), not just the workpiece.
 Air pressure is not perfectly steady, so keep the safety-factor headroom rather than sizing to the last newton at peak pressure.
 A rack-and-pinion lift will back-drive under gravity, so the holding case is a separate design problem from the raising case — never assume the drive holds.
-And if the lift is fast or the platforms are heavy, add the inertia of acceleration (m·a) to the load; the cylinder calculator lets you include a handling acceleration.
+And if the lift is fast or the platforms are heavy, add the inertia of acceleration (m·a) on top of the weight; the cylinder calculator lets you include a handling acceleration.

 Worked example

-A pneumatic lift raises four workpiece platforms (30 kg total moving mass) through two shared rack-and-pinion sets.
-The rack, pinion and guide friction lump to an effective µ = 0.2.
-Available air pressure is 4 bar.
+A pneumatic lift raises four workpiece platforms (30 kg total moving mass — platforms, rods, racks and workpieces) through two shared rack-and-pinion sets.
+Available air pressure is 6 bar.
 Size the cylinder and check the drive.

 Given